 However, reckless driving and DUI offenses are eligible.

-No. In order to have a case sealed, you cannot be convicted of the charge, and you must prove that the arrest was wrongful.
+Except for certain marijuana offenses that are now legal, no. In order to have a case sealed, you cannot be convicted of the charge, and you must prove that the arrest was wrongful.
 (ARS 13-4051) Please see the section on record sealing.

 We use the terms set-aside and expunge interchangeably.

 We do not handle federal expungement cases; however, if you were convicted of a federal felony and would like to restore your right to own a firearm, please see our Arizona firearm rights restoration page for more details.

 You are eligible to have your felony reduced to a misdemeanor if your conviction was an undesignated offense.
 You can call the court where you were convicted and they will be able to tell you if your conviction was undesignated.
 (ARS 13-604)

 Typically, it takes about 3 to 4 months to expunge an Arizona record.
 We will file your petition as quickly as we can, but the timeframe can vary depending on the specifics of your case, including how long ago your case was and whether the DA objects to the set aside.